mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

                 self.balance -= amount

     class LOC(Account):
-        ''' LOC inherits everything from Account '''
+        '''LOC inherits everything from Account'''

     a = LOC()
     a.deposit(100)